jayellho/AWS-ML-eng-capstone/README.md

 history.csv - This is the detailed breakdown of the training and validation loss against the number of epochs.
 LR_prediction.csv - This details the exact values for predictions and truth labels for the linear regression benchmark model.
-LSTM_prediction.csv - This details the exact values for predictions and truth labels for the LSTM model.
+LSTM_prediction.csv - This details the exact values for predictions and truth labels for the LSTM model. hyperparameter tuning.xlsx - This is a record of the relevant metrics for the different iterations of the model using different hyperparameters that were set manually.